grafana/k6-docs/src/data/markdown/docs/02 javascript api/01 Init context/open.md

 > #### Breaking change in v0.32.0
 > Since k6 v0.32.0 `open(..., 'b')` returns an ArrayBuffer object instead of an array of numbers (bytes).
-> If you need to manipulate the binary data you'll need to wrap the ArrayBuffer
+> If you need to manipulate the binary data, you'll need to wrap the ArrayBuffer
 > object in a [typed array view](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).